-DP World Tour stalwart Justin Rose, has confirmed he is to play in the Asian Tour’s LINK Hong Kong Open at The Hong Kong Golf Club, where he won in 2015.
+DP World Tour stalwart Justin Rose, has confirmed he is to play in the Asian Tour’s LINK Hong Kong Open at The Hong Kong Golf Club, where he won in 2015 on the then European Tour.

-The International Series tournament that is part of the “pathway to the LIV Golf League” is back for its 63rd edition from 21-24 November, and Rose will be joined by rising South Korean talent Tom Kim in the field.
+The International Series of tournaments on the Asian Tour, whose motto is the “pathway to the LIV Golf League” is once again hosting the Hong Kong Open now in it’s 63rd edition from 21-24 November, and Rose will be joined in the field by a host of players including rising South Korean talent Tom Kim.

 This year, the 44-year-old returns to the US$2 million LINK Hong Kong Open having tied for second at The Open Championship in July.
 Rose is thrilled to have the opportunity to return to a course – and a city – that holds many dear memories.